 As autumn comes around and the weather begins to change, it’s no secret that garden care takes a dramatic turn.
 Gone are the warm days of summer – with those refreshing showers that help our lawns to thrive and stay healthy and green.
 Whilst there is a different approach you will need to take, this isn’t to say that autumn lawn care is any more challenging than the summer lawn care.

-So that your lawn is prepped and ready for the harsh winter conditions there are a few jobs you’ll need to carry out to strengthen its roots throughout autumn.
-They not only make sure your lawn survives the cold temperature and poor growth but also allow you to get to work right from the get-go in the following spring without any setbacks.
-Just follow my advice below and you’ll be well on your way to a properly prepared lawn.
+So that your lawn is prepped and ready for the harsh winter conditions there are a few jobs you will need to carry out to strengthen its roots throughout autumn.
+They not only make sure your lawn survives the cold temperatures and poor growth, but also allow you to get to work right from the get-go in the following spring without any setbacks.
+Just follow my advice below and you will be well on your way to a properly prepared lawn.

-As the growing conditions get worse as the year goes on, you’re going to have to reduce how often you mow your lawn to account for slower growing grass.
+Since the growing conditions become worse as the year goes on, you are going to have to reduce how often you mow your lawn to account for slower grass growth.

-Now in most cases you want to keep the mowing height quite high to make sure you don’t cut the grass too short.
+Now, in most cases, you want to keep the mowing height quite high as you do not want to cut the grass too short at this point.

 Although, this isn’t the case for the last two mowings.